 The best quality of life for all Canadians affected by breast cancer

 The Canadian Breast Cancer Network (CBCN) is Canada's leading survivor-directed, national network of organizations and individuals concerned about breast cancer.
-CBCN strives to voice the views and concerns of breast cancer survivors through promotion of information sharing, education and advocacy activities.
+CBCN strives to voice the views and concerns of breast cancer survivors and patients through promotion of information sharing, education and advocacy activities.

 - National Network - Links and supports groups and individuals to promote information exchange and collaboration